FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 {% include _image.liquid src="/assets/img/blogs/fusionauth-example-react-2021/react-app-details.png" alt="details of the react application in FusionAuth" class="img-fluid" figure=false %}

+We are going to specify some ports here.

+* Our React app will run on the default port used with `create-react-app`, port 3000.
+* Express will run on port 3001.
+* FusionAuth will run on port 9011.

-And here is what your file may look like.
+Here is what your file should look like.
 Remember, you must use your own app's details!

 `client/src/config.js`